MicrosoftDocs/dynamics-365-project-operations/articles/environment/uninstall-project-operations.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-To uninstall Dynmaics 365 Project operations, you must be assigned the role of Administrator.
+To uninstall Dynamics 365 Project Operations, you must be assigned the role of Administrator.

 1. Go to **Settings** > **Solutions**.